 The Youth Orchestra played its inaugural concert in January 1982, led by founding Music Director Jahja Ling.
 The previous summer, Ling had spent twelve days auditioning hundreds of musicians from across the greater Bay Area, who ranged in age from eleven to twenty.
 He chose eighty-five.
-Ling was succeeded by other notable conductors: David Milnes, Leif Bjaland, Alasdair Neale, Edwin Outwater, Benjamin Shwartz, Donato Cabrera, and Christian Reif.
-In 2019, Daniel Stewart was appointed as the San Francisco Symphony’s Wattis Foundation Youth Orchestra Music Director.
+Ling was succeeded as music director by David Milnes, Leif Bjaland, Alasdair Neale, Edwin Outwater, Benjamin Shwartz, Donato Cabrera, and Christian Reif.
+In 2019, Daniel Stewart was appointed as the San Francisco Symphony Youth Orchestra’s Wattis Foundation Music Director.

 The Youth Orchestra Today

 Today, the orchestra features 108 musicians.
-Three times that many audition for the ensemble, which rehearses with Daniel Stewart Saturday afternoons on the Davies Symphony Hall stage after the Symphony coaches work intensively with the musicians in sectional rehearsals.
+Three times that many audition for the ensemble, which rehearses Saturday afternoons on the Davies Symphony Hall stage after working intensively in sectional rehearsals.
 The orchestra typically performs four concerts a year at Davies Symphony Hall in repertoire that ranges from Mozart’s Jupiter Symphony to Mahler’s Symphony No. 1.
-Christian Reif’s three-year tenure concluded with the Youth Orchestra’s 11th international tour across six European cities.
-Highlights included performances at Hamburg’s new Elbphilharonie and Vienna’s Musikverein, where the orchestra had the opportunity to play Tchaikovsky’s Violin Concerto in the same place where the concerto was premiered by the Vienna Philharmonic in 1881.
+Highlights of the Youth Orchestra’s 11th international tour across six European cities included performances at Hamburg’s new Elbphilharonie and Vienna’s Musikverein, where the orchestra had the opportunity to play Tchaikovsky’s Violin Concerto in the same place where the concerto was premiered by the Vienna Philharmonic in 1881.
 The ensemble received glowing reviews for their performance of Mahler’s Symphony No. 1 at Berlin’s Philharmonie.